 Packing cubes are zippered containers that help people organize their luggage or backpack when traveling.
 They come in a variety of sizes and have multiple uses.
-Travel packing cubes can be sold as a set of 4-5 with various sizes or a single size.
+Travel packing cubes can be sold as a set of 4-5 with various sizes or

 How to Use Packing Cubes

 Packing cubes are very handy to help you and your family organize your clothes, gear and travel accessories.
 They are essentially drawers inside your luggage, and allow you to quickly take a cube, unzip it and find your item (no need to dig under piles of folded clothes anymore).
 Another benefit is that everything stays in one place and does not shift when the luggage gets rolled or thrown in a car or plane.